Elon Homes for Children was founded in Elon, North Carolina, as an orphanage in 1907. The original seeds were planted with 65 cents and a dream.

 In 1892, a young lady deposited the sixty-five cents into an offering plate at a church meeting and made the statement that she would like the gift to grow and become an orphanage.
 It took several years for the money to grow to the point that the young lady’s dream could become a reality.

 Over the years, services have been adjusted to best meet the needs of at-risk and otherwise disadvantaged children in the region.
-Presently, there is a varied and dynamic group of programs with strong emphasis on education.
-Our mission is to provide children in need with Safe Haven, Life Skills and Education.
+Presently, there is a varied and dynamic group of programs with strong emphasis on education, life skills and employment to prepare children and youth to lead independent and fulfilling lives.